thirumurthis/Learnings/kafka/strimzi-kafka-kraft/blog_notes.md

  - Kubectl CLI
  - Helm CLI (4.x+)

-Apache Kafka installed with Strimzi helm chart with Kraft mode enabled.
-The configuration expose the bootstrap using NodePort, we need to determine the ports ahead of creating the kind cluster.
+The Apache Kafka is installed in KinD cluster with Strimzi helm chart in Kraft mode.

-The kind cluster configuration uses the NodePort so we don't need to port-forward the external bootstrap service of kafka.
-Also, installed AKHQ opensource UI for kafka cluster used to view the topics details.
+To access the Kafka from the host machine the Strimzi kafka configuration used NodePort, the container port is configured in the KinD Cluster extraPortMappings.
+Refer [KinD documentation](https://kind.sigs.k8s.io/docs/user/configuration/#extra-port-mappings) for more details.

-For Avro Schema registry have used the opensource Apicurio registry (version3).
-The registry is installed using Apicurio operator.
+The NodePort should be determined ahead of deploying the KinD cluster.

-To access the Apicurio registry endpoint from the host machine we use Apisix Gateway with self-signed certificate.
+The Avro Schema Apicurio registry can be accessed using domain name with https self-signed since the Apache Apisix Gateway API is deployed, the details shown below.

 The Apache Apisix 3.x version has been update significantly, the dashboard is deprecated and uses new admin ui embedded ui.